 The Shul School is not only a place of learning, but it is also a place for creativity and fun.
 There is no rule that says, "Hebrew School should be boring!"
-So many parents say that their religious school experience was less than enjoyable.
-While we are not here solely to entertain the students, it is extremely important that all the children enjoy the time they spend in Jewish Studies.
+So many parents tell us that their religious school experience was less than enjoyable.
+It is extremely important that all the children enjoy the time they spend in Jewish Studies.
 We are blessed to have a teacher that uses imaginative and innovative methods to educate and inspire our youngsters

 The Shul School faculty is committed to bringing the love of Judaism to your children, in an appealing and pleasurable way.
 We are blessed to have such a talented staff that uses imaginative and innovative methods to educate and inspire our youngsters.

 Sara Esserman Melville is teaching Hebrew, Prayers Jewish History and Literature.
 For many of us that had a less than perfect Jewish education or were raised in other traditions learning Jewish history, values, concepts and ritual with the children are essential.
 B'nai Mitzvah children will continue to also need a private teacher to prepare for their special day.
 Sara will make referrals to teachers that prepare Children for B"nai Mitzvahs

 Sara Esserman Melville, School Director and Principal at (707) 468-4536 or write to Sara by clicking here.